We may earn affiliate link compensation for products listed below.

 • Higher overall cost

 There are some newer machines (think Keurig or Bruvi) that sell cold brew-style pods.
-While it uses short brew times and chilled water to mimic the cold brew process, it isn’t technically steep and won’t have the same depth and mouthfeel as a traditional batch.
-A good option for a quick cold caffeine fix, but not a replacement for traditional brews.
+While it uses short brew times and chilled water to mimic the cold brew process, it doesn’t technically steep and won’t have the same depth and mouthfeel as a traditional batch.
+It’s a good option for a quick cold caffeine fix, but not a replacement for traditional brews.

 Advanced Features Worth Considering